Kshitiz-Malviya9020/Currency-Converter/README.md

-# This is a Rock Paper Scissors game <br>
+# This is a Currency converter<br>
-"Playing Rock, Paper, Scissors with the computer—because sometimes, even robots need to make bad decisions too!"
+"who doesn’t love the thrill of watching your money change like magic... and sometimes disappear!"